 55% of first dog owners share a bed with their dog.

-We’ve all been there, you don’t want to leave your adorable little puppy alone, especially when it’s crying at night.
-Perhaps, and rightly so, you stay strong and state the rule ‘The dog doesn’t sleep in the bed!’
+We’ve all been there; you don’t want to leave your adorable little puppy alone, especially when it’s crying at night.
+Perhaps you stay strong and stick to the rule: ‘The dog doesn’t sleep in the bed!’
 How long did that rule last in your home?
-As a puppy there are many reasons why they should sleep alone in their crate and we’ll discuss them later but when your dog is fully grown there are some pro’s and cons to allowing them to sleep with you.
+There are many reasons why puppies should sleep alone in their crate. which we'll discuss later.
+When your dog is fully grown, however, there are many reasons why they should or shouldn't be allowed to sleep with you.

 Makes you (and them) feel safe. - Having your dog on your bed, particularly if sleeping alone, can actually improve sleep quality as it heightens your sense of security and allows you to relax and settle into sleep.
 In a survey of 962 women, study participants who slept with a dog in bed reported sleeping more soundly and feeling more secure than those who slept with a human partner or a cat.

-Building a bond - Dogs are pack animals, and you’re part of their pack.
-Allowing your dog to sleep on the bed with you can strengthen the bond between you and them.
+Building a bond.
+Dogs are pack animals, and you’re part of their pack.
+Allowing your dog to sleep on the bed with you can strengthen the bond between you.

-Cleanliness - This one is pretty obvious, but having your dog sleep on your bed can mean a lot of washing is required!
-Not only could they drag in some dirt from outside but have you ever looked at your bed and been shocked by how much dog hair there is?
-(Then jumped in and nodded off to sleep…)
+Cleanliness.
+This one is pretty obvious, but having your dog sleep on your bed can mean a lot of washing is required!
+Not only could they drag in some dirt from outside, but have you ever looked at your bed and been shocked by how much dog hair there is?
+(Before jumping in and nodding off to sleep…)?

-Anxiety - Sadly due to the pandemic there has been an increase in dogs suffering with separation anxiety.
-Allowing your dog to sleep on your bed and not creating that period of separation could worsen any separation anxiety your dog is experiencing.
+Anxiety.
+Sadly, due to the pandemic there has been an increase in dogs suffering with separation anxiety.
+Allowing your dog to sleep on your bed and not encouraging a healthy period of separation could worsen any separation anxiety your dog is experiencing.